 STEP 4.
 In accordance with Recommendation 39, an appeal from a deadlocked decision for a termination grievance at Step 2 or a deadlock from the Joint State Committee or, any grievance the parties mutually agree to move direct to arbitration during any step of the process may be initiated by the Union, by written notice of the intent to proceed to arbitration.
-This notice must be sent within fifteen (15) working days after the deadlocked decision from Step 2, Step 3 or the date the parties agreed to move to arbitration, to the Office of Administration (Bureau of Labor Relations, 404 Finance Building, Harrisburg, PA 17120), and the affected Commonwealth Agency (Division of Labor Relations).
+This notice must be sent within fifteen (15) working days after the deadlocked decision from Step 2, Step 3 or the date the parties agreed to move to arbitration to the Office of Administration (Bureau of Employee Relations, 404 Finance Building, Harrisburg, PA 17120).
+The preferred method is to send an email to the Office of Administration, Bureau of Employee Relations grievance resource account (RA-oaber-grievance@pa.gov); such notice may also be mailed to the Office of Administration (Bureau of Employee Relations, 404 Finance Building, Harrisburg, PA 17120), and the affected Commonwealth Agency (Division of Labor Relations).